-In order to bring you into that dialogue, we will offer a conversation in the middle of the run of every show in a location that relates to the themes of the play, outside of Trinity Rep. Conversationalist-in-Residence Christina Bevilacqua will lead a panel discussion about each show.
-Discussions will begin at 7:00 pm and are free and open to the public.
-More details to come.
+In order to bring you into that dialogue, we offer a conversation in the middle of the run of most shows in a location that relates to the themes of the play, outside of Trinity Rep. Conversationalist-in-Residence Christina Bevilacqua will lead a panel discussion about each show.
+Discussions are free and open to the public.

 The final performance has a special energy.
 It’s the last time the production will ever be seen, and the artists and audiences can start reflecting on the totality of the experience.
 Following the final performance of every show, we invite audiences who’ve come to the production at any point in the run to join the cast in a 20-minute post-show conversation and a toast to the show.
 What better way to celebrate a successful run and look forward to what’s next?

 Because Closing Night occurs after the production, the times are dependent on each show’s running time.
 Please check the running time once the show has opened or call the box office for confirmation.

 The Prince of Providence: October 27, 2019 at 7:30 pm

 August Wilson’s Radio Golf: March 1, 2020 at 2:00 pm

 A Tale of Two Cities: March 22, 2020 at 2:00 pm